Our Vision & Commitment

 We Have a Responsibility to Protect Our Island Environment

-Hawaiian Electric believes it's important to serve as stewards for our islands and for our customers to be informed about environmental issues.
+Hawaiian Electric believes it's important to serve as stewards of our islands and for our customers to be informed about environmental issues.

 Energy Conservation and Environmental Education

 Hawaiian Electric has long recognized the importance of energy conservation and efficiency, and environmental sustainability.
-Throughout the year, the companies provide free energy information and online tools to the public, host or support community events, and participate in service projects that preserve and protect Hawaii's unique habitats.
+Throughout the year, the company provides free energy information and online tools to the public, supports community events, and participates in service projects that preserve and protect Hawaii's unique habitats.

 Free Educational Materials Available